dsccommunity/DscWorkshop/Exercises/Task2/Exercise3.md

 After the build has completed take a look at the new nodes resulting files.

-> **NOTE: YAML syntax can be tricky so if you have errors during the build it very likely due to not well formed YAML.**
+> **NOTE: YAML syntax can be tricky so if you have errors during the build it very likely due to not well formed YAML.
+Please use also the previously mentioned YAML VS Code plug-in.**

 ## 2.4 Modify a role